HB 1391 – Relating to Technological Innovation

 The Office of Financial Regulation (OFR) regulates money services businesses, which include money transmitters and payment instrument sellers.
 The bill creates the Financial Technology Sandbox within the OFR to allow a person to make an innovative financial product or service available to consumers as a money transmitter or payment instrument seller during a sandbox period that is initially not longer than 24 months but which can be extended one time for up to 12 months.
 The sandbox provides regulatory flexibility by permitting the OFR to waive specified statutes and corresponding rule requirements.

-HB 1391 was substituted for SB 1870 and will now go to the Senate for consideration.
+HB 1391 was passed by both chambers and will now go to the Governor.

 AIF supports stronger investments in IT and the modernization of Florida’s outdated systems and processes that will greatly benefit the government and business relationship in the state.